w3f/polkadot-wiki/docs/learn-governance.md

 In contrast, when it has 75% turnout, the tally of "aye" votes has to reach 54%, which means that as more token holders vote on referenda, then the super-majority required decreases as the turnout increases.

-Suppose there is a unanimous proposal proposed by the council, ``Negative Turnout Bias`` would be used, so that means the proposal is passed by default.
-Hence, more token holders have to participate in voting to prevent it from passing if they do not like this proposal.
+When the council proposes a new proposal through unanimous consent, the referendum would be put to a vote using "Negative Turnout Bias."
+In this case it is easier to pass this proposal with low turn-out and requires a super-majority to reject.
+As more token holders participate in voting the bias approaches a plain majority carries.

 Referring to the above image, when the referenda only has 25% turnout, the tally of "aye" votes has to reach 34% for it to accept.